djay/covidthailand/README.md

 *WARNING* - Many people incorrectly take a number labeled as ```Total number of laboratory tests``` from the [Daily MOPH Situation Reports](#cases-types-and-pui-counts-daily-situation-reports) as the number of tests. [```Total number of laboratory tests``` is mislablled and is exactly the same as the PUI number](https://github.com/djay/covidthailand/wiki).
 The true number of tests per day is often 3 times higher.
 If someone is using this incorrect number to determine a positive rate then they will get a incorrect rate higher than reality.

+*CORRECTION* Previous versions of these stats had a higher number for test data due to a mistake in interpreting the data.
+This hasn't change the positive rate significantly.

 # Positive Rate

 ![Positive Rate](https://github.com/djay/covidthailand/wiki/positivity_2.png)